wp-plugins/xili-dictionary/readme.txt

 = Why xili-dictionary is not included in xili-language ? =

 * because xili-dictionary is available for non multilingual site to manage theme and plugin translations.
-* because it is possible to desactivate xili-dictionary after creation of po mo files used by WP and xili-language.
+* because it is possible to desactivate xili-dictionary after creation of .po .mo files used by WP, xili-language or other extensions.

 = Where can I see websites using this plugin ? =